sora-xor/sora-docs/src/polkaswap-statistics.md

+---
+title: "Polkaswap Statistics and Metrics | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Explore the latest statistics and metrics of Polkaswap, the decentralized exchange on the Sora Network.
+Discover key data such as trading volumes, liquidity levels, price charts, and other insightful metrics that provide a comprehensive view of the activity and performance of Polkaswap."
+  - - meta
+    - name: keywords
+      content: "Polkaswap statistics, Sora Network, decentralized exchange, trading volumes, liquidity levels, price charts, metrics"
+---

 # Statistics

 The ["Statistics" page](https://polkaswap.io/#/stats) provides important information about the transactions, accounts, fees, and token supply on Polkaswap.io.
 It includes charts and data for different timeframes, allowing users to analyze the platform's performance over time.